 Some might not be related to your industry, but look elsewhere until you find some.
 Then start writing.

-Instead of asking, what are the trending topics for content writing, ask what are trending research.
-Then use the ones that apply to your business.
+Instead of asking what are the trending topics for content writing, ask what are trending research.

 Examples: